Archiving the Future: Re-Collections of Syria in War and Peace

 The project is a critical contribution to rethinking unstable temporal orderings of past, present, and future as it engages the question of how to theorize futurity.
 Hence, the research questions are: How do archives come into being, and how do they shape, regulate, and change perceptions, memories, and potential futures?

 This subproject explores institutional archiving by looking at the widely viewed Beirut-based pan-Arab news TV station al-Mayadeen.
 In contrast to the main flow of images that have been coming out of Syria throughout the war, al-Mayadeen has consciously promoted a nostalgic and patriotic image of Syria.
 War and conflict are thus accompanied by a narrative of a civilized and proud nation, where everyday life continues.
-Al-Mayadeen uses the latest political and military stabilization of the country in Bashar al-Assad’s favor as validation of its own narrative.
+Al-Mayadeen uses the latest political and military stabilization of the country in Bashar al-Assad’s favour as validation of its own narrative.
 This is a narrative, which cannot be overlooked when engaging in a serious conversation about a future Syria.

 This subproject explores how al-Mayadeen actively attempts to reconstruct and monopolize nostalgic images as a way to control how Syria is imagined (Özyürek 2006).
 Thus, the subproject explores how existing images of Syria are reconstructed and come to hold new meanings in a context of war, national division, and parallel realities (Salamandra 2004, Abu-Lughod 2005).